-When DFSNZ has determined as a result of any investigation that it will bring anti-doping rule Violation Proceedings, in addition to giving the notice under Rule 8.1, DFSNZ will simultaneously notify the Participant's or Person's National Anti-Doping Organisation (where applicable), the relevant National Sporting Organisation(s), the relevant International Federation(s), any other relevant Signatory to the Code and WADA, of the alleged Violation, identifying the Participant or Person who it alleges has committed the anti-doping rule violation and providing the details which are given to the Participant or Person under Rule 8.1.
-DFSNZ will also promptly report this information into ADAMS.
+When the Commission has determined as a result of any investigation that it will bring antidoping rule Violation Proceedings, in addition to giving the notice under Rule 8.1, the Commission will simultaneously notify the Participant's or Person's National Anti-Doping Organisation (where applicable), the relevant National Sporting Organisation(s), the relevant International Federation(s), any other relevant Signatory to the Code and WADA, of the alleged Violation, identifying the Participant or Person who it alleges has committed the anti-doping rule violation and providing the details which are given to the Participant or Person under Rule 8.1.
+The Commission will also promptly report this information into ADAMS.